-- The Designated Safeguarding lead will carry out their roles in accordance with Keeping Children Safe in Education 2023. - The school has appointed J. Willis as the Designated Safeguarding Lead (DSL), they are a member of the senior leadership team.
-The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - The St William of Perth has appointed Deputy DSLs who will have delegated responsibilities and act in the DSL's absence. - G. Morrow

-- Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The Designated Safeguarding Lead and any deputies will undergo appropriate training to provide them with the knowledge and skills required to carry out their role. - The headteacher will be kept informed of any significant issues by the DSL. - The DSL and any deputy DSL's training will be updated formally every two years, but their knowledge and skills will be updated through a variety of methods (e-bulletins, conferences, local meetings, other training etc.) at regular intervals and at least annually, to keep up with any developments relevant to their role. - Availability during term time the DSL (or a DDSL) will always be available (during school hours) for school staff to discuss any safeguarding concerns..
-Adequate and appropriate cover arrangements will be made for any out of hours/out of term activities During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.
+- The school has appointed (J. Willis Headteacher) as the Designated Safeguarding Lead (DSL).
+They are a member of the senior leadership team.
+The DSL has the overall responsibility for the day-to-day oversight of safeguarding and child protection systems in school. - We have appointed two Deputy DSLs (DDSLs), who have delegated responsibilities and act in the DSL's absence.
+Mrs K. Tong and Mrs G. Morrow are the school's Deputy DSLs. - Whilst the activities of the DSL may be delegated to the deputies, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility will not be delegated. - The DSL carries out their role as identified in Appendix C of Keeping Children Safe in Education, (P170) 2024, these duties are set out in their job description. - The Designated Safeguarding Lead undergoes appropriate training to provide them with the knowledge and skills required to carry out their role.
+DDSLs are trained to the same standard as the DSL.
+Accredited DSL training, specific to the role, is renewed every two years.
+Knowledge and skills are updated at regular intervals, at least annually, according to the needs of the school - The headteacher is kept informed of any significant issues by the DSL. - Availability during term time the DSL (or a DDSL) is always available (during school hours) for school staff to discuss any safeguarding concerns.
+Adequate and appropriate cover arrangements are made for school trips and any out of hours/out of term activities During school holidays, the DSL will provide appropriate emergency contact details to the MASH Education Lead on the understanding that these will only be used if absolutely necessary and will not be shared elsewhere.